djcopley/ShellOracle/README.md

 provider = "Ollama"
 ```

-Set the `provider` key to specify the Language Model (LLM) backend, with options currently including "Ollama" and "
+Set the `provider` key to specify the Language Model (LLM) backend, with options currently including "Ollama" and
-OpenAI."
+"OpenAI."

 ### Provider Settings